Real iOS Devices

 In order to mimic a device that runs on iOS, an iOS Emulator or an iOS Simulator is used.
 However, do note that there is truly only an iOS simulator since Apple uses custom chipsets and binaries which cannot be reverse engineered to show up virtually.

-Why do users opt for an iOS Simulator then?
+Why do users opt for an iOS Simulator?

 iOS users represent an important user base for any app or website developer.
 Interestingly, Apple iOS users spend twice as much on purchasing apps compared to Android users.